ovh/docs/pages/web/hosting/ftp_connection/guide.en-ie.md

 ## Objective

-OVH Web Hosting plans provide you with access to a storage space you can use to put your website and application files online.
+OVHcloud Web Hosting plans provide you with access to a storage space you can use to put your website and application files online.
 You can access this space using an FTP or SSH user account and password.

-**Find out how to log in to your OVH Web Hosting plan’s storage space.**
+**Find out how to log in to your OVHcloud Web Hosting plan’s storage space.**

 ## Requirements

-- an [OVH Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} (to activate multiple FTP users you need at least a Professional or Performance hosting).
+- an [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} (to activate multiple FTP users, you need at least a Professional or Performance hosting).
 - access to the `Web Cloud`{.action} section of the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}

 ## Instructions